 - want to deepen their knowledge of experimental designs and quantitative statistical methods;

-- want to learn how to analyse data from experimental designs and factorial surveys and evaluate the quality of such data.
+- want to learn how to analyze data from experimental designs and factorial surveys and evaluate the quality of such data.

-- participants should be familiar with the statistical software package Stata before the course starts (e.g., do-files, standard commands),
+- be familiar with the statistical software package Stata before the course starts (i.e., command structure, do-files, ados);

-- participants should have basic knowledge of questionnaire design and experimental methods.
+- have basic knowledge of questionnaire design and experimental methods;

 By the end of the course participants will:

 - have learned and discussed the features, typical applications, advantages, and shortcomings of factorial survey methods;

 - have acquired practical insights into all single steps that are needed to set up factorial survey designs, to implement them into (computer assisted) questionnaires, to analyze resulting data, and report on results;